 Cyclically – sequential combined HRT

-- This is usually given if you have had a natural period in the preceding 12 months of starting HRT.
+This is usually given if you have had a natural period in the preceding 12 months of starting HRT.

-- Progesterone is taken for part of the month only, to mimic the luteal phase of your own menstrual cycle hormones and to try and avoid irregular bleeding on HRT.
+Progesterone is taken for part of the month only, to mimic the luteal phase of your own menstrual cycle hormones and to try and avoid irregular bleeding on HRT.

-- Usually you take progesterone daily for 14 days in a row and then you do not take it for 14 days, and then repeat this 28 day cycle.
+Usually you take progesterone daily for 14 days in a row and then you do not take it for 14 days, and then repeat this 28 day cycle.

-- We will advise you when to start taking it in your cycle, usually you start it on day 15 of your menstrual cycle, but this can be difficult if your own cycle is irregular.
+We will advise you when to start taking it in your cycle, usually you start it on day 15 of your menstrual cycle, but this can be difficult if your own cycle is irregular.
 The aim of this type of HRT is for you to settle into a monthly bleed.

 Continually every day -continuous combined HRT .

-- The aim of this type of HRT is for you not to bleed and this way of taking HRT is usually given to people who start HRT in menopause, after not having had a period for more than a year.
+The aim of this type of HRT is for you not to bleed and this way of taking HRT is usually given to people who start HRT in menopause, after not having had a period for more than a year.

-- Once you have been on sequential combined HRT we will advise you about the right time to change to continuous combined HRT so you no longer bleed.
+Once you have been on sequential combined HRT we will advise you about the right time to change to continuous combined HRT so you no longer bleed.

-Is HRT contraceptive
+Is HRT contraceptive?

 When will I feel better if I start HRT?

-- Some women notice a difference in their symptoms within a few days, but most women see a slow and steady improvement in their symptoms over weeks and months.
+Some women notice a difference in their symptoms within a few days, but most women see a slow and steady improvement in their symptoms over weeks and months.

-- You may notice physical symptoms get better first, for example, at the correct dose of estrogen, hot flushes and night sweats are often much better after 6 weeks.
+You may notice physical symptoms get better first, for example, at the correct dose of estrogen, hot flushes and night sweats are often much better after 6 weeks.

-- Psychological symptoms, such as low mood, anxiety and your brain fog can take a few more months to improve.
+Psychological symptoms, such as low mood, anxiety and your brain fog can take a few more months to improve.

-- It is important to take HRT for at least 3-6 months before deciding whether it is the right dose and is right for you.
+It is important to take HRT for at least 3-6 months before deciding whether it is the right dose and is right for you.

-- Keeping a symptom diary helps us work out what symptoms you are having and when you are having them.
+Keeping a symptom diary helps us work out what symptoms you are having and when you are having them.

-- We may need to make an adjustment to your HRT, to give you the balance of hormones that are right for you.
+We may need to make an adjustment to your HRT, to give you the balance of hormones that are right for you.

-- This can take time to settle when you start HRT, particularly if you start in perimenopause, as your own hormones are fluctuating.
+This can take time to settle when you start HRT, particularly if you start in perimenopause, as your own hormones are fluctuating.

-- Any side effects that have not settled down by 3 months please let us know at your follow-up appointment, especially if you only notice them in the two weeks of taking progesterone.
+Any side effects that have not settled down by 3 months please let us know at your follow-up appointment, especially if you only notice them in the two weeks of taking progesterone.

 If you are using patches, they can leave sticky marks from the glue which can be removed with baby oil and a cotton pad or dry flannel.
 If your skin becomes red from the patch, stick the next patch onto a different area of skin.
 If your skin irritation persists, please let us know, as there are often other brands to try, that may not cause the same irritation.

-Side effects of estrogen can be:
+Side effects of oestrogen can be:

 - Bloating